WANDERWOMAN® WOMEN-ONLY SMALL GROUP TOUR TO SICILY, ITALY

 Today we will explore this fascinating city on foot with our local guide.
 Learn about the history of the city from ancient times to modern day life in the shadow of Mount Etna.
 Visit the fish market, churches and the Catania Cathedral dedicated to St Agatha, patron saint of Catania.
 Today St Agatha is also the patron Saint of breast cancer patients.
 Enjoy a traditional Sicilian style lunch.
 (B, L)

-After breakfast, transfer by minibus to Ortygia, which is the old section of Syracusa.
-It was in Ortygia that the ancient Greeks of the 8th century BCE first built a colony from which grew the city of Syracusa.
-In Ortygia our hotel is in the center of the ancient city surrounded by baroque palaces, ornate churches, ruins of Greek temples, and just a block from Ortygia’s famed Piazza Doumo.
+After breakfast, transfer by minibus to Ortigia, which is the old section of Syracusa.
+It was in Ortigia that the ancient Greeks of the 8th century BCE first built a colony from which grew the city of Syracusa.
+In Ortygia our hotel is in the center of the ancient city surrounded by baroque palaces, ornate churches, ruins of Greek temples, and just a block from Ortigia’s famed Piazza Doumo.
 That evening enjoy a sunset cruise for a different view of this city known as the White City.
 (B, L))

 Today enjoy an excursion to the unspoiled baroque village of Noto.
 This beautiful town of the Val di Noto is a UNESCO World Heritage site.
 Due to its ornate architecture, this town is described as a garden of stone.
 The churches tell an interesting story of the role of women in the religion of Sicily.
 We’ll stop at a local restaurant for lunch before touring the Syracusa Archaeological Park with its ancient Greek and Roman structures including a Greek theater that seats 15,000 and the ruins of a Roman amphitheater.
 (B)